CiscoDevNet/Cat9kEVPN-Ansible/lab_guide.md

 <h1 id="about-this-document">About this document</h1>
-<p>The early field trial (EFT) program enables customer to evaluate and influence product functionality, usability and documentation before the product is released to the rest of the market.
-Based on experience with pre-release software and /or hardware, customers gain an understanding of how unreleased products and features work, and how these products and features can be integrated into their network designs at the time of release.</p>
-<p>EFT also facilitates an ongoing partnership between customers and engineering teams to accelerate future software and hardware innovation and increase product relevance.
-This document should serve, as a sample test plan to give you an idea of what sort of testing you should consider during your field trial experience.
-You should use it as a guide when planning your test schedule, and as a framework to create new test cases based on your own topology and deployment.</p>
-<p>EFT starts Jun 10<sup>th</sup> and is expected to last for 6 to 8 weeks.</p>
-<p>Please refer to Caveats and Known issues section for open issues.
-All field trial materials, including this document, are made available under non-disclosure agreement and should remain confidential between you and Cisco.
-Cisco is committed to providing quality products to our customers, and we appreciate your support and willingness to evaluate pre-release software, hardware, and documentation.</p>
-<p>At the EFT kick-off meeting, an email alias will be provided for communication with the Cisco EFT team.
-This EFT Guide specifically covers on how you can use Ansible playbooks to build solution level EVPN fabric.</p>
-<p>Thank you for participation,</p>
-<p>Cat9k EFT team</p>
 <h1 id="overview-of-catalyst-9000-platforms"> Overview of Catalyst 9000 platforms</h1>
 <p>Internet of Things (IoT), mobility, and multi-cloud running on the feature-rich Cisco IOS-XE and field-reprogrammable UADP ASIC technologies which enable open programmability, analytics, and telemetry.</p>
 <p>Catalyst 9000 switching platforms offer flexible overlay solutions like Software Defined Access (SDA) fabric, End-to-End MPLS Solution and BGP-EVPN fabrics.</p>